Sthuthi11/MenoSense/README.md

+# MenoSense
-# Website for Early Detection of Menopause using IoT and DL
+Website for Early Detection of Menopause using IoT and DL

 ## Steps to run:
 1. Download the ZIP file from GitHub or clone the repo